Key2Consulting/PowerSync/README.md

 PowerSync-Manifest also supports writebacks to the manifest file itself.
 This is useful for tracking runtime information like the last incremental extraction value (for incremental loads), or the last run date/time.

-Scripts are called in the following order:
+Event execution order:
- 1) Preparation (incremental extract range, writebacks)
+ 1) Prepare (incremental extract range, writebacks)
  2) Extract
- 3) Transform
+ 3) Load
- 4) Publish (called once for entire process)
+ 4) Transform